RockefellerArchiveCenter/rockarch.org/collections/information-for-researchers/index.md

 ## Duplication Services and Fee Schedule

-The RAC offers duplication services for on-site and o!-site researchers.
+The RAC offers duplication services for on-site and off-site researchers.
 If you have any questions about ordering copies of our holdings, please contact the RAC Reference team at archive@rockarch.org.

-The RAC may decline to copy certain documents that in its judgment may su!er damage as a result of duplication.
+The RAC may decline to copy certain documents that in its judgment may suffer damage as a result of duplication.

 Duplication is done on a first-come, first-served basis.
 We strive to complete all duplication requests within 30 days.